 The most common kind of lawsuit filed over tubal litigation is a "wrongful birth" action, which is made after the surgery isn’t successful and the patient becomes pregnant again.
 Also common are cases of negligent performance of the surgery, which can lead to perforation, and inflammation of the lining around the abdominal organs.

 In order to bring a viable medical malpractice case, it's not enough to show that something went wrong during the tubal ligation procedure.
 A claimant needs to show that the health care professional deviated from the acceptable medical standard of care in treating the patient, and also show that such deviation caused the patient some measurable harm.
-(Learn more about the medical standard of care and how an expert medical witness can establish malpractice.

 Also as part of any medical malpractice case, damages must always be deemed a reasonable result of the practitioner's negligence and of the injury that the patient suffered.
 The kinds (and amounts) of damages available in a case will be very specific to the facts and the nature of the treatment, but categories include: